Catsup

 rescue, pet rehoming, animal health issues and other related

 subjects.
-Please take a few minutes to read about Britain's
+Please take a few minutes to read about PDSA, the

-largest veterinary charity.
-If you want to find out more about
+UK's largest veterinary charity.
+If you want to find out more

-PDSA, click on their logo further down the page, to go to their
+about PDSA, click on their logo further down the page, to go

 This picture was taken on